 - 1 small onion chopped

 - 8 oz mixed mushrooms cleaned and sliced (Use your choice of cremini, white, portebello)

 - 3-4 cups chicken broth

 - 1/2 tablespoon truffle oil (optional)

 - Heat olive oil in a saucepan.
 Add onion and cook 4 minutes until soft.

 - Add mushrooms & garlic and cook 5 minutes stirring occasionally.
 Add barley and cook 2 minutes.

 - Pour in white wine and cook until evaporated

-Add 3 cups of chicken broths and dijon mustard.
-Bring to a boil, reduce heat, cover and simmer 55 minutes until liquid evaporates stirring occasionally.
+- Add 3 cups of chicken broths and bring to a boil.
+Reduce heat, cover and simmer 55 minutes until liquid evaporates stirring occasionally.
 If liquid evaporates before barley is cooked, add remaining broth.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)